continental/RelaxedLasso/docs/source/content.rst

 Implementation
 ==============

-The implementation in the class RelaxedLassoLars uses Least-angle regression (LARS) as the algorithm to fit the coefficients.
+- The implementation in the class RelaxedLassoLars uses least-angle regression (LARS) as the algorithm to fit the coefficients.
+- The implementation in the class RelaxedLasso uses the coordinate descent to fit the coefficients.

 Algorithm
 *********